 If you want to spend more than a day in Ceuta, you can also go hiking, explore the 21-km coastline or continue your trip to Morocco.

 See the best beaches and attractions on Ferryhopper’s Ceuta travel guide, and find useful tips to plan your Ceuta holidays!

 Ceuta may not be famous for its beaches, but there are ways to have fun during your visit!
 Most beaches in Ceuta are untouched with few visitor amenities.
 The beaches close to the city center are the prettiest and feature the most services and entertainment options.

 Find some of the most popular beaches in Ceuta below:

-- La Ribera: La Ribera is one of the city beaches of Ceuta and one of the most popular.
+- La Ribera: La Ribera is one of the most popular city beaches of Ceuta.
 The sandy beach is close to plenty of visitor amenities, it is great for kids and has easy access.

-- El Chorrillo: This Ceuta beach is the most beloved.
+- El Chorrillo: this Ceuta beach is the most beloved.
 It is covered with sand, it is close to the city center and it has calm waters.
-It’s family-friendly and you can find toilets and showers.
+It’s family-friendly and you can find toilets as well as showers.

 - Tramaguera: Tramaguera is an urban beach with dark sand and easy access in the south of Ceuta.
 It is great for fishing by the rocks or swimming in calm waters.